-RESULTS: A total of 439 subjects were randomized in the treatment period (Year 2 2009), of which 189 subjects were continued from the Year 1 2008 observational period GPS, and 250 subjects were enrolled directly into the treatment period.
-Of this, 438 subjects (one subject was randomized and not treated) received double-blind treatment with either 2800 BAU SCH 697243 (n=213) or placebo (n=225).
-A total of 367 (84%) of subjects overall completed the protocol-specified, double-blind treatment period.
-The median preseasonal duration of treatment was approximately 17 weeks.
+RESULTS: A total of 345 subjects were randomized in the treatment period (Year 2 2009), of which 76 subjects were continued from the Year 1 2008 observational period GPS, and 269 subjects were enrolled directly into the treatment period.
+Of this, 344 subjects (one subject was randomized and not treated) received double-blind treatment with either 2800 BAU SCH 697243 (n=175) or placebo (n=169).
+A total of 282 (82%) of subjects overall completed the protocol-specified, double-blind treatment period.
+The median preseasonal duration of treatment was approximately 15.6 weeks.
 Demographic and Baseline characteristics were well matched between the treatment groups.
-Overall, the median age was 36 years, 50% of subjects were male, and 84% were white.
-Median duration of allergic rhinoconjunctivitis at Baseline was approximately 20 years.
-All subjects tested positive by serum specific IgE measurements to Phleum pratanse (mean Phleum pratense IgE 16.54 kU/L) and all subjects tested positive for grass pollen (Phleum pratense) by skin prick testing (mean wheal to Phleum pratense 11.60 mm; mean histamine wheal 6.23 mm) at Screening.
-The majority of subjects (85%) also tested positive for one or more other allergens (the most predominant being weeds, tree, and cat/dog).
-Twenty-four percent of subjects had a diagnosis of asthma.
+Overall, the median age was 13 years, 65% of subjects were male, and 88% were white.
+Median duration of allergic rhinoconjunctivitis at Baseline was 6 years.
+All subjects, except for two, tested positive by serum specific IgE measurements to Phleum pratanse (mean Phleum pratense IgE 33.23 kAU/L) and all subjects, except for two, tested positive for grass pollen (Phleum pratense) by skin prick testing (mean wheal to Phleum pratense 10.65 mm; mean histamine wheal 5.52 mm) at screening.
+The majority of subjects (89%) also tested positive for one or more other allergens (the most predominant being tree, weeds, and cat/dog).
+Twenty-six percent of subjects had a diagnosis of asthma.

+Efficacy:

-Efficacy: For the primary efficacy variable, SCH 697243 (grass sublingual tablet; 2800 BAU) showed statistically significantly lower total combined symptom and medication score compared to the placebo group during the entire grass pollen season (20% lower, p=0.005) and during the peak grass pollen season (21% lower, p=0.011).
+For the primary efficacy variable, SCH 697243 (grass sublingual tablet; 2800 BAU) showed statistically significantly lower total combined symptom and medication score compared to the placebo group during the entire grass pollen season (26% lower, p=0.001) and during the peak grass pollen season (31% lower, p<0.001).
 The treatment difference is observed from the start of the GPS and is maintained throughout the season.
 Additionally, this improvement was confirmed in the PP analyses.

-For the key secondary variables, SCH 697243 treatment demonstrated an 18% lower rhinoconjunctivitis daily symptom score (DSS) during GPS when compared to placebo, which reached statistical significance (p=0.015).
+For the key secondary variables, SCH 697243 treatment demonstrated 25% lower rhinoconjunctivitis daily symptom score (DSS) during GPS when compared to placebo, which reached statistical significance (p=0.005).
 Perhaps due to a weak pollen season overall, rescue medication usage was low in both treatment groups.
-Throughout the pollen season, a favorable trend was noted for a decrease in the need for rescue medication in the SCH 697243 group over placebo (26% lower, p=0.084).
-Subjects treated with SCH 697243 demonstrated a 17% statistically significantly lower total Rhinoconjunctivitis Quality of Life Questionnaire (RQLQ) score over placebo (p=0.022).
-The difference in RQLQ demonstrated statistical significance in favor of the grass AIT group, although the RQLQ MID of 0.5(13) was not obtained.
+Throughout the pollen season, a favorable trend was noted for a decrease in the need for rescue medication in the SCH 697243 group over placebo (32% lower, p=0.066); however, during peak season when symptom scores were higher, a 41% (p=0.049) reduction in medication score was reported in the SCH 697243 group when compared to placebo.
+Additionally, nonparametric analysis of rhinoconjunctivitis DMS data showed an 81% significant improvement of SCH 697243 over placebo (p=0.006).
+Subjects treated with SCH 697243 demonstrated an 18% statistically significantly lower total Rhinoconjunctivitis Quality of Life Questionnaire (RQLQ) score over placebo (p=0.042).
+The difference in RQLQ demonstrated statistical significance in favor of the grass AIT group, although the RQLQ minimal important difference (MID) of 0.5(13) was not obtained.